farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 Allow password to be changed at login for the notebook server.

-While loggin in with a token, the notebook server UI will give the opportunity to the user to enter a new password at the same time that will replace the token login mechanism.
+While logging in with a token, the notebook server UI will give the opportunity to the user to enter a new password at the same time that will replace the token login mechanism.